ramses-antibiotics/snomedizer/README.md

 ## Development and new features

-Please share your experience as a user!
+Please share your experience as a user\!

 Do not hesitate to [get in touch on GitHub](https://github.com/ramses-antibiotics/snomedizer/issues) to